kubepy/bazzite-win3/README.md

 # bazzite-win3

-### windows 10 dual boot, bazzite os installation needs to create these partition to install the os.
+### windows 10 dual boot, bazzite os installation needs to create these partition by manually to install the os.

 ```
 /boot/efi           efi partition 300MiB